enr/clui/README.md

 Go Clui
 =======

-Opinionated, minimalistic and cross platform UI library for Go command line apps.
+Opinionated, minimalistic and cross platform Go library to manage output of command line apps.

+Clui concepts:

+- Layout: the output style, eg. plain or machine readable
+- VerbosityLevel: how the output is filtered
+- Interactivity: if wait for user's answers

 Import the library: